-Commitments under operating (non-capitalized) lease agreements for facilities and equipment provide for minimum future rental payments at year end as follows (the imputed interest on the leases range from 3.00% to 3.25%:
+Commitments under operating (non-capitalized) lease agreements for facilities and equipment required rental payments during the current year of \$8,901.

 J. ACCUMULATED UNPAID VACATION AND SICK LEAVE BENEFITS

 Upon retirement or death of certain employees, the District pays any accrued sick leave and vacation leave in "lump sum" cash payment to such employee or his/her estate.
 Individuals employed after October 1, 1985, are not eligible to receive the lump sum payments.